 Tableau is not Excel.
 Excel is not Tableau.
 One of the most common barriers to Tableau adoption is the belief that similar data visualizations can be created more easily in Excel.
 This may be true for certain situations, but if your goal is to master the art of data-driven storytelling, you must leverage the strengths of each software individually.
-I do not use Tableau to create and store my datasets.
-While it’s possible, the thought alone makes me cringe with frustration.
+We do not use Tableau to create and store our datasets.
+While it’s possible, the thought alone makes us cringe with frustration.
 That is not what Tableau is best at.
-On the other hand, I don’t attempt to use Excel to make beautiful, interactive dashboards.
-I’m sure with some elbow grease, this could be achieved, but the one million row limit in Excel alone makes this solution impossible in our enterprise-level visual analytics practice.
+On the other hand, we don’t attempt to use Excel to make beautiful, interactive dashboards.
+We’re sure with some elbow grease, this could be achieved, but the one million row limit in Excel alone makes this solution impossible in our enterprise-level visual analytics practice.
 That is not what Excel was designed to do.

 And that is okay!